Generating Power in Any Situation

 Your second choice is a bit more expensive, ranging from $5,000 to $15,000 after installation.
 But what standby generators lack in affordability they more than make up for in simplicity and convenience.

 Standby generators look very similar to an air conditioning unit in size and shape.
 They sit outside your home, run on natural gas (or propane) and are attached to your electrical panel by a certified technician/electrician.
 These units automatically turn on when the power goes out.
-Additionally, standby generators are often powerful enough to run most everything in your home, even air conditioners.
+Additionally, standby generators are often powerful enough to run almost everything in your home, even air conditioners.

 Know Your Power Needs